24 Best Movies Based on Books

 This is a masterclass in movie making from the great Steven Spielberg.
 Schindler’s List tells the true story of industrialist Oskar Schindler who saved more than a thousand Polish-Jewish refugees during the Holocaust.
 He did this by bribing guards and employing prisoners of war in his factories.

-Shot in black and white, which only adds to the emotional gravity of the movie, Schindler’s List is led by a cast of greats that includes Liam Neeson, Ralph Fiennes, and Ben Kingsley.
-The score by John Williamson is also haunting.
+Shot in black and white, which only adds to the emotional gravity of the movie, Schindler’s List is led by a cast of acting greats that includes Liam Neeson, Ralph Fiennes, and Ben Kingsley.
+The score by John Williamson is also haunting and won the composer the Oscar for Best Original Score at the Academy Awards.

 2. Children of Men (2006)

 Not only is this a fantastic movie based on a book but one of Clive Owen’s best performances.
 Director Alfonso Cuarón’s take on this sci-fi novel by P. D. James is an entertaining jaunt about a world on the brink of collapse.
 It’s 2027 and there hasn’t been a child born in over two decades.
-But when a pregnant refugee emerges from hiding, all hell breaks loose as the government tries to take control.
+When a pregnant refugee emerges from hiding, all hell breaks loose as the government tries to take control of the situation.

 3. The Godfather (1972)

-Mario Puzo’s novel The Godfather is a classic American novel that somehow is even better on the big screen.
-Although he had to trim down the 433-page tomb into a workable screenplay, the results speak for themselves.
+Mario Puzo’s novel, The Godfather, is a classic American tale that somehow is even better on the big screen.
+Although Puzo had to trim down the 433-page tomb into a workable screenplay, the results speak for themselves.
 The movie won two Academy Awards and established director Francis Ford Coppola as a genius.

 4. Call Me By Your Name (2017)